Frequently Asked Questions

 My GPA is a little lower than your recommended GPA.
 Do you make exceptions?

-Do you really need the GRE before interviews?
+Do you need the GRE before interviews?

-The GRE is not required for the 2023-2024 admissions cycle.
+The GRE is not currently required.

 What are you looking for in the CASPA essay/personal statement?

-We look for the evidence of following:
+We look for evidence of the following:

 • understanding of the role of the PA